 - Negative statements about the other parent in front of the child or children.
 A parent who is exhibiting behaviors symptomatic of PAS will do their best to put the other parent in a negative light by making negative comments about the other in front of the children.
 This behavior results in the children mimicking the sentiments of the alienating parent.

 - Involving the children in the pending litigation puts parental alienation syndrome in court.
 A divorce or custody battle is a matter between two adults.
 Children should not be privy to the details of a battle between their parents and a parent who willfully exposes a child to such details is often attempting to tarnish the child’s relationship with their other parent.

 - Refusal to Co-Parent.
 Co-parenting is an integral part of raising a child and a parent who refuses to co-parent is often not concerned with the best interest of the child, but only destroying the bond.

 A divorce or custody battle is already emotionally trying time for a child.
 A parent who inflicts the above behaviors is inflicting parental alienation syndrome, which will only increase the turmoil that a child goes through.
-If you believe that the other parent is exhibiting signs of parental alienation, please contact the Ramos Law Firm.
+If you believe that the other parent is exhibiting signs of parental alienation, please contact the Ramos Law Group, PLLC.